onzfonz/comp227/src/content/6/en/part6a.md

 ### Forwarding Redux Store to various components

-Aside from the reducer, our application is in one file.
+Aside from the reducer, our application for it to work would have to be in one file.
-This is of course not sensible, and we should separate `App` into its module.
+We should separate `App` into its module.

-Now the question is, how can the `App` access the store after the move?
+But how can the `App` access the store after the move?
-And more broadly, when a component is composed of many smaller components, there must be a way for all of the components to access the store.
+And more broadly, when a component is composed of many smaller components, ***there must be a way for all of the components to access the store***.
 There are multiple ways to share the Redux store with components.
-First, we will look into the newest, and possibly the easiest way is using the [hooks](https://react-redux.js.org/api/hooks) API of the [react-redux](https://react-redux.js.org/) library.
+The newest (and possibly easiest) way of sharing the store is by using the [hooks](https://react-redux.js.org/api/hooks) API of the [react-redux](https://react-redux.js.org/) library.

-First, we install react-redux
+First, let's install react-redux

 ```bash
 npm install react-redux
 ```

-Next, we move the `App` component into its own file *App.js*.
+Next, if you haven't done so already, move the `App` component into its own file *App.js*.
 Let's see how this affects the rest of the application files.

 *index.js* becomes: